giga-sec/gigaSec-Tech-Notes/3. Notes/Week 7 - SQL.md

 Many varying SQL Databases...
-...but all of them support the common SQL languange standard
 - SQLite, MySQL, Postgres
 - Oracle and Microsoft SQL server
+...but all support the common SQL languange standard ...Differs in extra features and supported storage type

+`SELECT` statements
+Retrieves data from SQL database
+Often refered to as _queries_. [[query in sql explained]]